sirno/misosoup/README.md

 ```

 The solutions indicated above contain multiple entries that depend on the
 specific settings misosoup has been run with.
+Within the solutions there are
-These entries indicate the
-different optimization / verification methods that `misosoup` used to verifiy
+several entries that indicate if the different optimization / verification
-the integrity of the solutions and whether they failed or succeded.
+methods that `misosoup` used to verify the integrity of the solution failed or
+succeded.

 ## Example